 Because the Authority is a special public entity, it is not subject to any debt limitations under Indiana law; however, the Authority does have certain contractually agreed to limitations applicable to its issuance of additional debt.
 Certain of the Authority's revenue bonds are presently insured as to their payment pursuant to municipal bond insurance policies issued by MBIA Insurance Corporation (MBIA) and AMBAC Assurance Corporation (AMBAC) and it is these policies that form the basis by which they were originally rated by certain national credit rating agencies, 2008 evidenced the commencement of events that have significantly changed finance and related credit matters.
 This included the publication of multiple downgrades by the national rating agencies of the credit ratings of certain bond insurers, including MBIA and AMBAC.
 Such actions affected the credit ratings of MCCRFA's bonds.
 In September 2009, the Authority received an additional lease payment from the CIB of approximately \$1 million to be used to cash fund the Authority's 1995A Reserve Deposit, thereby satisfying such requirement related to the 1995A Bonds.
 Concurrently, the Authority and the CIB entered into a Debt Service Reserve Fund Replenishment Agreement with the Indiana Finance Authority to address the debt service reserve fund requirements related to and securing the Authority's 1997A and 1997B Subordinate Bonds ("1997 Subordinate Bond Reserve Deposit").
-Pursuant to this agreement, the IFA has agreed to lend the necessary amounts for deposit into the Authority's debt service reserve funds related to and securing the Authority's 1997A and 1997B Subordinate Bonds ("1997 Subordinate Bond Reserve") in the event there is an insufficiency in such reserves to meet required bond payments following unfulfilled requests being made to MBIA under the respective MBIA surety policies.
+Pursuant to this agreement, the IFA has agreed to lend the necessary amounts for deposit into the Authority's debt service reserve funds related to and securing the Authority's 1997A and 1997B Subordinate Bonds ("1997 Subordinate Bond Reserve") in the event MBIA is unable to meet its surety obligations for these bonds.
 The Authority found that the Authority's 1997 Subordinate Bond Reserve Deposit met the requirements of the 1997 Subordinate Bond Reserve.